nram-solace/SolaceQueueBrowserGui/SolaceQueueBrowserGui/README.md

 ## Configuration

 The application uses JSON configuration files to connect to Solace brokers.
-A sample configuration file is provided at `config/default.json`.
+A sample configuration file is provided at `config/sample-config.json` for reference.

+**To get started:**
+1. Copy `config/sample-config.json` to `config/default.json`
+2. Edit `config/default.json` with your specific broker connection details (hostnames, credentials, VPN names, etc.)

 **Basic configuration structure:**
 ```json